RoyallDesigns/closest_robot_service/README.md

 ## Closest Robot Service
 This microservice calculates which robot should transport a pallet from point A to point B based on which robot is the closest and has the most battery left (if there are multiple in the proximity of the load's location).
-This service uses a underlying [REST](https://www.w3.org/2001/sw/wiki/REST) endpoint in order to create a simplified robot routing REST service.
+This service uses an underlying [REST](https://www.w3.org/2001/sw/wiki/REST) endpoint in order to create a simplified robot routing REST service.